 Expansion of TRICARE Coverage

 NACPM advocates for the Defense Health Authority to expand TRICARE’s midwifery care coverage to include CPMs and CMs.
-This would align with state-level recognition and standards, offering beneficiaries a broader choice of providers and aligning TRICARE with national trends towards improved maternal health outcomes.
+This would align with state-level recognition and standards, offer beneficiaries a broader choice of providers, and align TRICARE with national trends toward improved maternal health outcomes.

 An integrated midwifery system within TRICARE can yield numerous benefits.
 These include higher patient satisfaction, fewer cesarean sections, lower preterm birth rates, increased breastfeeding rates, and less invasive birthing experiences.
 Crucially, it could significantly reduce maternal and neonatal deaths, ensuring better health outcomes and quality of care for military families.